Summer Solstice at Stonehenge Guide 2023

 Will Stonehenge Be Open for the Summer Solstice?

-The best way to keep up to date with the plans for Solstice 2023 at Stonehenge is to keep an eye on the English Heritage website.
-The website also gives directions to Stonehenge, and information about membership in English Heritage and all it has to offer.
+The best way to keep up to date with the plans for Solstice 2024 at Stonehenge is to keep an eye on the English Heritage Stonehenge website.

-Heading for the Henge?
-Contact Brades Acre in the village of Tilshead, Wiltshire, to book your spot for a sunny break on Salisbury Plain.
+Contact us!
+Thinking of heading to Wiltshire for the Solstice?
+Contact Brades Acre in the village of Tilshead, Wiltshire, to book your spot for a sunny break on Salisbury Plain!

 Let us take the stress out of your camping holiday.